learninginvision/SHAPC/README.md

-# :page_with_curl: LoRA-Based Continual Learning with Constraints on Critical Parameter Changes
+# :page_with_curl: Is Our Continual Learner Reliable?
+Investigating Its Decision Attribution Stability through SHAP Value Consistency

 This is the *Pytorch Implementation* for the paper:

 > **Is Our Continual Learner Reliable?
 Investigating Its Decision Attribution Stability through SHAP Value Consistency** <br>Yusong Cai,Shimou Ling, Liang Zhang, Lili Pan, Hongliang Li <br>
 > 2024CVPRW

 > **Abstract**:  In this work, we identify continual learning (CL) methods' inherent differences in sequential decision attribution.